inkyvoxel/kettlebell/README.md

 - Clean and Press
 - Squats

+There are three routines that progress from 'beginner' to 'advanced'.
+I used Grok to put together the routines (so let that be a warning to you), and then turned the suggestions into this app to help me remember which exercises to do.

 ### Progression Timeline

 Spend 6–8 weeks on the beginner routine, then 6–12 weeks on this intermediate routine, depending on how comfortably you adapt to single-arm pressing and unilateral swing practice.